-Proposal A one-page proposal is due no later than Sunday, March 24 (end of Spring Break).
+Proposal A one-page proposal is due no later than the end of the day, Sunday, April 5.
 This should provide evidence that you have a viable subject and are not duplicating course material or another student's subject.
 A preliminary bibliography of primary sources will provide the best evidence that you have given your subject adequate consideration.
 These will be returned quickly, and once approved you may schedule your presentation for a time slot during the final two days of the semester.

-Written Report Your full written report will be due to me no later than the end of the day, Sunday, April 28.
+Written Report Your full written report will be due to me no later than the end of the day, Sunday, April 26.
 As a rough guideline, I will be expecting 8 to 10 pages (assuming normal margins, fonts and spacing).
 I will circulate this report to your classsmates prior to your oral presentation.
 These will also be posted on the course web page, so your report must contain a clear statement of the license you will use, along with your copyright.